-Reset Capability and Forced CXFS Shutdown
+Reset Capability and a Forced CXFS Shutdown

-Caution: If you perform forced shutdown on an administration node with reset capability and the shutdown will not cause loss of cluster quorum, the node will be reset (rebooted) by the appropriate node.
+Caution: If you perform an administrative CXFS stop on an administration node with system reset capability and the stop will not cause loss of cluster quorum, the node will be reset (rebooted) by the appropriate node.

-For more information about resets, see "Reset" on page 30.
+For more information about resets, see "System Reset" on page 33.